f5devcentral/f5-agility-labs-automation/docs/class03/module1/module06.rst

 Lab 5 - How to work with multiple tenants using AS3
 ===================================================
-In this lab, you will work with multiple tenants on a single BIG-IP platform.
+In this lab, you will work with multiple tenants on a BIG-IP platform.

 **Exercise 1 - Deploy Applications for First Tenant**